depeperwinkel

 Usage

-Mbongô can literally be used in any dish, even in cooked rice or pasta, but preferably in a palette of West African spices and herbs such as calabash nutmeg, grains of paradise, selim
+You can literally use Mbongô in any dish, even in boiled rice or pasta, but preferably in a palette of West African spices and herbs such as calabash nutmeg, grains of paradise, selim pepper, cubeb pepper, ginger, garlic nut, and African mint.
+Each one a flavouring from fascinating West African gastronomy.

-Before opening the seed pod (which is not eaten), it is roasted until dark brown, allowing the seeds to release their rich aroma.
-After removing the papery skin of the seed pod, crush the mbongo, releasing the individual seeds.
-Remove the membranes, remnants of the dried jelly, by discarding the "dirty" seeds. rub between your hands and blow away the membranes.
+Before opening the seed pod (this is not eaten), it is roasted until dark brown, allowing the seeds to release their rich aroma.
+After removing the 'papery' shell from the seed pod, crush the mbongo to release the individual seeds.
+Remove the husks, remnants of the dried jelly, from the 'dirty' seeds. to rub between your hands and blow away the membranes.

 Features: